 Where to find Premiere Pro export project

 Knowing exactly where to save your project right from the start is always a good idea.
 Ideally, you should pick a folder where all your project materials are stored.
-But if you forget, here are some places your project might have ended up:
+But if you forget, check your last project location.
+It may be in your desktop, downloads, or last used folder.
+Also, you can check Premiere Pro’s default project folder:

 How to set a save location for a project in Premiere Pro